zeinnicholas/community-guidelines/README.md

 ### Bug Report

 If you find a bug in the source code and can reproduce it consistently after troubleshooting it, you can help us by [submitting a Bug Report](https://elemn.to/gh-new-bug-report).
-Even better, you can [submit a Pull Request](https://elemn.to/gh-new-pr) with a fix, and we will happily review it.
+<br>Even better, you can [submit a Pull Request](https://elemn.to/gh-new-pr) with a fix, and we will happily review it.

 ### Security Report